Rough thoughts on proportion and self-respect through recognition of

 take something positive from your presence or contribution, that is good but it

 is up to them, not you.
 You are not obliged to seek their approval.
-If you get
+There is no

-is no need for anxiety as you don’t need to set out to appease others.
-Be
+need for anxiety as you don’t need to set out to appease others.
+Be respectful,

-respectful, give praise where it is due but be willing to recognise what you
+give praise where it is due but be willing to recognise what you consider to be

 Do not try to adapt to